CodeYourFuture/fundamentals-blockly/exercises/arrays_sum.md

 In order to create a dice, we'll do the following:

-1. We'll create a new array in the `At the start` block, called "dice",setting the values as the numbers 1, 2, 3, 4, 5, and 6.
+1. We'll create a new array in the `At the start` block, called "dice", setting the values as the numbers 1, 2, 3, 4, 5, and 6.
 (Be careful to select the `array` variable, not the `rolls` variable before renaming to `dice`).
 We can select a random item from this array when we want to roll a dice.
 2. Add a `When the element with id ... is clicked` for the button
 3. Let's roll the dice and add the result to the list.
 Use the `add ... to the start/end of the array` block, setting the "end" of the "rolls" array.
 Use the `get random item from the array` block to specify the value you are setting for the end of the array.
 We could now add a new `<li>` to the list and set the total.
 Instead, we are going to re-display the whole list from the array - you will see why in the next step.